 eZ Enterprise Configuration¶

 Layout templates can be configured and adapted in any way you like, like all other templates in eZ Platform.
-However, for a layout to work together with a Landing Page, the zone must have the
+However, for a Landing Page layout to work the zone must have the

 data-studio-zone attribute, and the zone container requires the